KonradHoeffner/hdt/paper.md

 # Summary

 We present the Rust library hdt-rs (named "hdt" in the context of Rust libraries, such as [on crates.io](https://crates.io/crates/hdt)) for the Header Dictionary Triples (HDT) binary RDF compression format.
-This allows writing high-performance Rust applications that load and query HDT datasets using triple patterns.
+This allows the writing of high-performance Rust applications that load and query HDT datasets using triple patterns.
-Existing Rust applications using the Sophia library [@sophia] can easily and drastically reduce their RAM usage by using the provided Sophia HDT adapter.
+Existing Rust applications that use the Sophia library [@sophia] can easily and greatly reduce their RAM usage by using the provided Sophia HDT adapter.

 # Preliminaries

 ## RDF

-The *Resource Description Framework* (RDF) is a data model that represents information using *triples*, each consisting of a *subject*, *predicate*, and *object*.
+The *Resource Description Framework* (RDF) is a data model that represents information using *triples*, each of which consists of a *subject*, a *predicate*, and an *object*.
-A set of triples is called an *RDF graph*, where the subjects and objects can be visualized as nodes and the predicates as labeled, directed edges.
+A set of triples is called an *RDF graph*, where the subjects and objects can be visualised as nodes and the predicates as labelled, directed edges.
-A predicate is always an *IRI* (Internationalized Resource Identifier), which is a generalization of a URI that permits additional characters.
+A predicate is always an *IRI* (Internationalised Resource Identifier), which is a generalisation of a URI that allows additional characters.
 Subjects and objects can also be *blank nodes* and objects can also be *literals*.
-There are multiple text-based RDF serialization formats with different compromises between verbosity, ease of automatic processing, and human readability.
+There are several text-based RDF serialisation formats with different compromises between verbosity, ease of automatic processing, and human readability.
 For example, the N-Triples representation of the fact *"the mayor of Leipzig is Burkhard Jung"* from DBpedia [@dbpedia] is:

 ```ntriples